-Figure 1 uses the XOR data set to compare the performance of different metrics, some with metric learning.
-Figure 1(a) shows 360 data points in the input space.
-The points with the same color and mark belong to the same class.
-The randomly generated point pairs corresponding to the similarity constraints in S are shown in solid lines.
-Figure 1(b) shows 40 new data points in the input space.
-The results obtained by RCA, RBF kernel and two versions of our method are shown in Figure 1(c)-(f).
-RCA performs metric learning directly in the input space, which can be generalized to new data using the learned linear transformation.
-For the kernel methods, we apply KPCA using the (learned) kernel matrix to embed the data points to a 2-dimensional space, as shown in Figure 1(d)-(f).
+RCA, LMNN, and LLMA perform metric learning directly in the input space, which can be generalized to new data using the learned transformation.
+For the kernel methods, we apply KPCA using the (learned) kernel matrix to embed the data points to a 2-dimensional space, as shown in Figure 2(g)-(i).
 New data points can be embedded using the generalization method described in Section 4.
-As expected, RCA does not perform satisfactorily for the XOR data set since it can only perform linear transformation.
-On the other hand, our kernel-based metric learning method can group the points according to their class membership.
+As expected, neither RCA nor LMNN performs satisfactorily for the XOR data set since it can only perform linear transformation.
+LLMA can group the points according to their class membership, although the topology of the data set is not preserved well after metric adaptation.
+On the other hand, our kernel-based metric learning methods can give the best results.
 The result of the scalable kernel learning method with low-rank approximation based on 40 landmarks is almost as good as that of the basic algorithm based on all 400 data points.
 Moreover, the result on embedding of new data points verifies the effectiveness of our out-of-sample generalization method.